bioidiap/bob.extension/doc/rc.rst

 The configuration file is automatically loaded and is available as :py:attr:`bob.extension.rc`.
-It's main usage (for now) is to automatically load find where the databases are located.
+It's main usage (for now) is to automatically find where the databases are located.
 Here is an example on how the configuration system can be potentially used: